jpcoder12/FrontEnd-Calculator/README.md

 This is a functioning calculator with more features coming soon.
 You can click buttons or you can type with your keyboard.
 See controls below.

-As of right now, exponentiation and the ability to make negative numbers is not available yet.
+As of right now, exponentiation, square root, and the ability to make negative numbers is not available yet.

 Fonts from Google Fonts.
 Icons from Font-Awesome.